Pokute/TopGeorgist/docs/Works.md

 # How works work.

 Work is the process of production and should be used for almost anything from harvesting crops, buying items, moving around, participating in elections and even basic metabolism.
 Recipes are the blueprints of production and works are the ongoing process.
-Work can have two participants, the active worker and the passive target.
+Work can have two(?) participants, the active worker and the passive target.

 ## What's what.